binaryphile/www.minimak.org/pages/index.md

 {: style="margin:0 auto;" }

-As you can see, the bang for your buck on how much you get versus how much changes is starkly in favor of Minimak.
+As you can see, the bang for your buck on how much you get versus how much changes is remarkable by comparison.

 These results were generated with the [keyboard layout analyzer] using Chapter 1 of Alice's Adventures in Wonderland as the sample text, but